core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ~~~~

 In some implementations, it might be simpler to use the absolute SID tag encoding for the anydata root element.
-The resulting encoding is as follows:
+An example is shown in diagnostic format as follows:

 ~~~~ CBORdiag
 {